Workload Optimization

 Operating System (OS) Hardening

-The RiverMeadow platform enables security hardening Windows Server and Red Hat Enterprise Linux (RHEL) using CIS (Center for Information Security) Benchmarks to apply best practice configurations for improving system security.
+The RiverMeadow platform enables security hardening using CIS (Center for Information Security) benchmarks for Windows Server and Red Hat Enterprise Linux (RHEL) systems.
+This capability applies security best practices to the operating systems to improve system security.